 How Fuel Tanks and Fuel Systems Work

 The heart of your vehicle’s fuel injection system is the electric pump located inside the gas tank.
-The pump delivers a constant volume of fuel to the engine at high pressure so that adequate supply is available to the injectors at all times.
-Depending on the vehicle the fuel pump may be serviced separately or be part of modular fuel sender assembly.
+The pump delivers a constant volume of fuel to the engine at high pressure so that an adequate supply is available to the injectors at all times.
+Depending on the vehicle the fuel pump may be serviced separately or be part of a modular fuel sender assembly.
 Be aware that modular assembly is more expensive since it incorporates several components into a single unit.

 The fuel pump strainer is your vehicle’s first line of defense against fuel system contamination.
 Often referred to as a fuel sock because of its appearance.
 The strainer is located inside the gas tank, just below the pump.
 In addition to filtering contaminants, the strainer also provides a wicking action that draws fuel into the pump in the same way that liquids are drawn into an absorbent paper towel.
 Although the strainer is not a maintenance item, it should always be replaced if you’re installing a new fuel pump.